 The trouble is, the scene is bookended by end-of-the-pier inspired smut, terrible gadgets (a label printing digital watch) and some awful wardrobe choices (with his day-glo yellow ski-suit Moore looks uncannily like Bob the Builder).

 While Die Another Day, with its invisible cars, kite-surfing hero, and face-changing villains, is commonly thought to be the most ludicrous Bond outing, they should perhaps take another look at TSWLM.

-Then I watched The Spy Who Loved Me again.
-A film where a super-villain named Stromberg plots to destroy world before going to live at the bottom of the ocean.
-Disaster is only averted when Bond foils the scheme through clever use of an underwater car and hanky-panky with a Russian spy.
+Lest we forget, the film’s super-villain is plotting to destroy the world so he can live at the bottom of the ocean.
+Bond is only able to avert disaster through use of an underwater car and hanky-panky with a Russian spy codenamed Triple XXX (ooh, err missus!).
 Preposterous barely covers it.

-At one point, she flies alongside Bond’s Lotus which gives Moore the opportunity to do his classic ‘double-take, eyebrow raise and smile’ manoeuvre (see our review of Tomorrow Never Dies).
-Suddenly Bond and Anya run out of road so Bond drives straight off a jetty into the sea whilst asking “Can you swim?”.
+At one point, she flies alongside Bond’s Lotus which gives Moore the opportunity to raise an eyebrow.
+Suddenly, the road runs out so Bond drives straight off a jetty into the sea.
 At this point, the Lotus Esprit turns into a mini-submarine.
-See what I mean?

 TSWLM scores well here, I must say.
-With the delicious Munro hovering above the sea in a low-cut dress looking for the Lotus Esprit, Moore decides it’s “time to get rid of an uninvited guest”, in that distinctive voice that sounds like his vocal cords have been soaked in honey and cognac.
+With the delicious Munro hovering above the sea in a low-cut dress looking for the Lotus Esprit, Moore decides it’s “time to get rid of an uninvited guest”.

-He calls up his targeting system, and hey presto, a rocket fires out of the underwater Lotus, emerges from the sea, and turns poor old Munro into a fireball.
+Activating the car’s weapons system, he fires a rocket out of the underwater Lotus and turns poor old Munro into a fireball.